ndejong/terraform-digitalocean-opnsense-image/README.md

 ## What about Packer?
 Packer, also produced by Hashicorp is an awesome tool, but requires learning yet another tool-chain.
-Since the resulting Digital Ocean images are targeted at DevOps people that use Terraform, using Terraform to generate the image(s) seems reasonable enough and more likely to attract feedback/pull-requests from others.
+Since the resulting Digital Ocean images are targeted at DevOps people that use Terraform, it just felt more natural to do the whole build process in Terraform.

+## History
+This module was originally published at `https://github.com/ndejong/terraform-digitalocean-opnsense-cloud-image-builder` and was subsequently moved which required it to be removed and re-added to the Terraform Module repository.

+****

 ## Input Variables - Required